 What You Should Know About Sunscreens

-We know there are a lot of sunscreens on the market, so how do you know which one to pick and which one is more safe?
+There are a lot of sunscreens on the market, so how do you know which one to pick and which one is more safe?
 Here below is a list of what you don't want:

 - Oxybenzone - This is an ingredient that penetrates the skin, enters the bloodstream, acts like estrogen in the body and can trigger allergic reactions.
 One study has linked oxybenzone to endometriosis in older women; another found that women with higher levels of oxybenzone during pregnancy had lower birth weight daughters.
 Oxybenzone is the most common ingredient in chemical based sunscreens and blocks UVB rays (which are somewhat good, because they provide vitamin D production), and some, but not all UVA rays (which are the most damaging rays).
 Avoid any sunscreen that contains this chemical.